About this Prize

 - Note that information on matters such as ranking, or names of unsuccessful nominees, will not be disclosed.

-- The Panel will make its decision based on the information completed and provided by the applicant and nominator.
-The judging panel reserves the right to interview a nominee.
+The Panel will make its decision based on the information provided and completed by the applicant and nominator.
+The judging panel reserves the right to interview nominees.

-- One page executive summary about the science or technology/engineering project.
+- One page executive summary about science or technology/engineering project.

-- Raw data, graphs, photos, computer outputs can be included as appendices to the report.
+- Raw data, graphs, photos, computer outputs can be included as appendices (extra) to the report.

-- The nominee must make a video (maximum 4 minutes) where they talk about their project.
-This will supplement any written material.
-A link must be provided by the nominee to the video.
-Please make sure when uploading it to youtube use the setting ‘unlisted’ which means only those with the link will be able to see it.
+- The nominee must make a video (maximum 3 minutes) and talk about their project.
+This will supplement the written material.
+A link must be sent to the video.
+Please make the video unlisted and not private.

 - Each nomination must be accompanied by a statement from the supervising or monitoring teacher or the nominator that the work reported is the student’s own work, setting out the extent of any assistance that the student has received from others.